AB InBev plans Vietnam brewery, Corona expansion

-BRUSSELS, April 24 Anheuser-Busch InBev , the world's largest beer maker, plans to join rivals with a push into Vietnam at the end of next year, constructing a brewery to tap the large and fast-growing Asia market.
+BRUSSELS Anheuser-Busch InBev (ABI.BR), the world's largest beer maker, plans to join rivals with a push into Vietnam at the end of next year, constructing a brewery to tap the large and fast-growing Asia market.

 Vietnam, with a population of some 90 million, is seen as one of the most attractive markets in the region for brewers, with beer sales seen growing by about 10 percent per year on average for 2010-2020.